Reviewed by Patrick Foot, Senior Financial Writer.

 When you buy a share of an ETF, you’ll be getting exposure to a wide range of assets from one single position – either physical assets or instruments that mimic the returns of a market.
-When you trade an ETF, you’ll get the same exposure but without owning the shares – you’re simply speculating on whether the price of an ETF will rise or fall in value.
+When you trade an ETF, you’ll get the same exposure but without owning the shares – you’re simply placing a bet on whether the price of an ETF will rise or fall in value.

 How does ETF trading work?

 ETFs trading works by tracking the price of an ETF, which in itself will replicate the returns of the underlying asset (or assets) they contain.
 Like shares, ETFs are bought and sold on stock exchanges – this means the price of an ETF fluctuates throughout the day.

 You can speculate on the price of ETFs, whether they’re rising or falling, using CFDs and spread bets.
 To start trading ETFs, follow these easy steps:

 - Learn how to use spread bets and trade CFDs

 Find out how spread bets and CFDs work and the benefits of trading derivatives

 - Create an account with City Index

 Get started trading on live markets, or practise trading first in a risk-free demo account